ZigZagExchange/market-maker/README.md

 }
 ```

-There is only 1 mode available at the moment, `"pricefeed"`.
-This mode follows an external price oracle and updates indicated bids and asks based on that.
-A second mode, `"independent"` is under development where the price is set independent of a price feed.
+There is are 2 modes available with a 3rd on the way.

+* `pricefeed`: Follows an external price oracle and updates indicated bids and asks based on that.
+* `constant`: Sets an `initPrice` and market makes around that price.
+Can be combined with single-sided liquidity to simulate limit orders.
+* `independent`: Under development.
+The price is set independent of a price feed.

 For all modes the `slippageRate`, `maxSize`, `minSize`, `minSpread`, and `active` settings are mandatory.

 For `pricefeed` mode, the `priceFeedPrimary` is mandatory.

-For `independent` mode, the `initPrice` is mandatory.
+For `independent` and `constant` mode, the `initPrice` is mandatory.

 The `side` setting can be toggled for single-sided liquidity.
 By default, the side setting is set to `d`, which stands for double-sided liquidity.
 To toggle single-sided liquidity, the value can be set to `b` or `s` for buy-side only or sell-side only.